patrickbwarren/python3-adaptive-BD/README.md

 ### Summary

-The code implements the rejection sampling with memory (RSwM3) adaptive time step Brownian dynamics (BD) 'ALGORITHM 2' from [Sammüller and Schmidt, J. Chem.
+The code implements the rejection sampling with memory (RSwM3) adaptive time step Brownian dynamics algorithm ('ALGORITHM 2') from [Sammüller and Schmidt, J. Chem.
 Phys.
 155, 134107 (2021)](https://doi.org/10.1063/5.0062396), using embedded Heun–Euler trial steps.

 Equation numbers in the code refer to this paper.